 The wrath of God should not be likened to human wrath.
 For God is love (1 John 4:8), and though He hates sin, He loves the sinner.
 “I have loved thee with an everlasting love” (Jeremiah 31:3).
 However, God does not push His love upon those who don’t want to accept it (Joshua 24:14,15).

 The wrath of God in the Bible means divine displeasure against sin (Romans 1:18), resulting ultimately in permitting humans to reap what they had sown.
 “For the wages of sin is death” (Romans 6:23 also John 3:36).
 God grants people life for a time so that they prepare for eternity (Ecclesiastes 12:13).
-When this has been done, they receive the results of their own choices.
+When this has been done, sinners receive the results of their own choices.

 God is the fountain of life.
-When people choose the service of sin, they separate from God, and thus cut themselves off from the source of life. “… your iniquities have separated between you and your God…” (Isaiah 59:2).
+When people choose the service of sin, they separate from God, and thus cut themselves off from the source of life.
+The Lord says, “… your iniquities have separated between you and your God…” (Isaiah 59:2).
 Thus, God’s wrath against sinners is shown in the removal of His life-giving power from those who choose sin and consequently experience its deadly penalties (Genesis 6:3).

-But no one needs to experience God’s wrath.
+No one needs to experience God’s wrath.
 For God loved people with infinite love when He offered His innocent Son to die and pay the penalty of their sins (John 3:16).
 He poured His wrath upon His own innocent Son who felt the darkest separation from His Father.
 God’s wrath was so great that Jesus cried, “My soul is exceeding sorrowful, even unto death” (Matthew 26:38).
 At the Cross, Jesus mourned, “My God, my God, why hast thou forsaken me?”
 (Matthew 27:46).
 That deep mental pain and physical torture led to Jesus’ death (Isaiah 53:3-6).

 The continual battle between God’s love and mercy will ultimately cease at the end of time when the Spirit of God will no longer try to draw men from sin (Ecclesiastes 12:14).
 Then, God’s wrath will finally be poured on the wicked and fire will come down from God out of heaven, and sin and sinners will be destroyed (Revelation 20:9; Malachi 4:1; 2 Peter 3:10).